 The front panel pushbuttons each have an LED to show which setting is being altered at any time.
-A clear protective window is provided, behind which you can fit one of our 'Units-of-Measure' labels, to identify the reading as Kg, or Deg.
-C, or Bar, etc.
+A clear protective window is provided, behind which you can fit one of our 'Units-of-Measure' labels, to identify the reading as Kg, or Nm, or Bar, etc.

-A lockout switch on the rear of the meter saves your configuration settings in non-volatile memory, which has a 10 year guaranteed storage period.
-If the lockout switch is not set ON, your settings could be accidentally altered.
+2 lockout switches on the rear of the meter save your configuration and alarm settings in memory, which has a 10 year guaranteed storage period.
+If the lockout switches are not set ON, your settings could be accidentally altered.